Song-Lin-git/DeclarativeQt/README.md

 ### ***2.2 Start with Declarative-Qt***

-Use `git clone` to obtain this repository, and you can start your development tasks directly within the *Declarative-Qt* project.
+Use `git clone` to obtain this repository, and you can directly use it as a standalone module.

 ```commandline
 git clone https://github.com/Song-Lin-git/DeclarativeQt.git